If we all did the things we are capable of doing, we would literally astound ourselves.

 We’re a bundle of energy.

-Mind with positive energy is creative and uplifting and gets things done with forward thinking.
+A mind with positive energy is creative and uplifting and gets things done with forward thinking.

 Negative energy does the opposite.

 Don’t wait for others to do that for you.
-Building self-belief based on others’ input is futile and weak as a sand castle.
+Building self-belief based on others’ input is futile and as weak as a sand castle.

 A firm foundation comes from your own actions and results.